Medication Search: Nalcrom

 How should I use this medication?

-The usual recommended adult dose of this medication is 2 capsules 4 times daily before meals.
-For children 2 to 14 years of age, the usual recommended dose is one capsule 4 times daily before meals.
+The usual recommended adult dose of this medication is 2 capsules 4 times daily taken 15 to 20 minutes before meals.
+For children 2 to 14 years of age, the usual recommended dose is one capsule 4 times daily taken 15 to 20 minutes before meals.

 You doctor may suggest a higher dose if your symptoms are not controlled by the usual recommended dose.
 The maximum dose is 40 mg per kilogram of body weight per day.
-Once your symptoms are controlled, your doctor may suggest that you decrease your dose until the lowest dose to control your symptoms is reached.
+Once your symptoms are controlled, your doctor may suggest that you decrease your dose until you find the lowest dose that controls your symptoms.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

-Swallow the capsules whole or dissolve the contents of the capsule(s) in a small amount of very hot water and dilute with cold water to drink.
+Swallow the capsules whole or dissolve the contents of the capsule(s) in a small amount (1 teaspoon) of very hot water and then dilute with 20 mL cold water to drink.

 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.